surveycto/clickable-svg/README.md

 1. Create a text field.
 1. Attach an .svg image file to that text field (using the media:image field property).
-1. Attach this plug-in to the text field.
+1. Attach this field plug-in to the text field.
 1. When you fill out the form and click on a region in the image, the ID value of that region will be entered into the text field and stored as the response data.

 **Notes about your .svg file**